ritikbh/live-user-detection/README.md

 ## Usage -
 1. Laravel framework is only used to generate a unique Room ID and to store it in session.
+2. There are two main files in views folder -
+ i) sender.js
+ ii) receiver.js

+3. You can deploy your own RTC multiconnection node server from this link - https://www.npmjs.com/package/rtcmulticonnection